oscar-system/oscar-website/events/meetings/2025-12/index.md

 This page here provides additional material related to the OSCAR portion of the Winter School, which is organized by [Thomas Breuer](mailto:sam@math.rwth-aachen.de) and  [Max Horn](mailto:max.horn@rptu.de).

+## Exercises

+There are some [exercises](https://www.math.rwth-aachen.de/homes/Thomas.Breuer/COGENT/exercises/) available for the OSCAR and GAP courses.

 ## Things to do before the Winter School

 1. Install OSCAR by carefully following the instructions on the [OSCAR install page]({{ site.baseurl }}/install).